Electric Utility Prepares for Hurricane Response

 The old paper-based process also fell short of additional Federal Emergency Management Agency (FEMA) reimbursement requirements.
 Lakeland Electric staff had performed well in past storms, but they desired to do better by applying modern GIS tools.

 Lakeland Electric configured a suite of ArcGIS products to introduce important new capabilities.
 The Damage Assessment Restoration Toolset (DARTS) solution builds on the utility's existing ArcGIS system of record for electric infrastructure and land base data.
-To this, it adds valuable functions from Survey123 for ArcGIS, Collector for ArcGIS, Esri Story Maps, Crowdsource Manager, and Operations Dashboard for ArcGIS.
+To this, it adds valuable functions from ArcGIS Survey123, ArcGIS Collector, Esri Story Maps, Crowdsource Manager, and ArcGIS Dashboards.
 When necessary, the mobile apps work in a casually connected manner if cell service is temporarily lost in the field.

 On iPads, these additions enable mobile workers to reference vital infrastructure information after a storm.
 They further allow staff to rapidly and consistently collect damage assessment data.
 This includes exact locations, important details, and digital photographs.